osxmidi/ScorchCrafter-JUCE/README.md

 ----------

-lv2 Automation needs a few mods in the /JUCE/modules/juce_audio_plugin_client/LV2/juce_LV2_Wrapper.cpp file (before copying the /JUCE/modules folder to the JuceLibraryCode folder)
+lv2 automation needs a few mods in the /JUCE/modules/juce_audio_plugin_client/LV2/juce_LV2_Wrapper.cpp file (before copying the /JUCE/modules folder to the JuceLibraryCode folder)

 search for ~JuceLv2Wrapper